marcin-marciszewski/cgrd/README.md

-### To run the project Appace and MySQL servers are needed.
+### To run the project Apache and MySQL servers are needed.

 #### Deployed version: https://phpstack-1151150-4006325.cloudwaysapps.com/